 Varicose veins are more than just visible veins in the legs.
 These veins can lead to swelling, pain and aching, and skin changes such as discoloration and eczema.
 Certain activities can worsen your symptoms.
 Do you know if you qualify for VA disability for varicose veins?
+Did you know you can appeal a denial from Veteran Affairs for your varicose veins claim?

 VetLaw is a veteran-owned law firm.
 We know what it’s like to serve and what it’s like to adjust back to civilian life.
 And, we certainly know how complicated the VA disability benefits process often is.
 We help you build a strong case to increase your odds of approval after your initial claim has been denied.
 Our goal is to maximize your benefits, so we will ask questions to see what else you may qualify for.